Authors: Dr. Jean-Paul Rodrigue and Dr. Theo Notteboom

 Cycles of economic development provide a revealing conceptual perspective about how transport systems evolve in time and space as they include the timing and the nature of the transport impact on economic development.
 This perspective underlines that after a phase of introduction and growth, a transport system will eventually reach a phase of maturity through geographical and market saturation.
 There is also the risk of overinvestment, particularly when economic growth is credit driven, which can lead to significant misallocations of capital.
 The outcome is surplus capacity in infrastructures and modes, creating deflationary pressures that undermine profitability.
 In periods of recession that commonly follow periods of expansion, transportation activities may experiment with a setback, namely in terms of lower demand and a scarcity of capital investment.
 Because of their characteristics, several transport activities are highly synchronized with the level of economic activity.
 For instance, if rail freight or maritime rates were to decline rapidly, this could be an indication of deteriorating economic conditions.

-Transport, as a technology, typically follows a path of experimentation, introduction, adoption, and diffusion and, finally, obsolescence, each of which has an impact on the rate of economic development.
-The most significant benefits and productivity gains are realized in the early to mid diffusion phases while later phases are facing diminishing returns.
+Transport, as a technology, typically follows a path of experimentation, introduction, adoption, diffusion, and, finally, obsolescence, each of which has an impact on the rate of economic development.
+The most significant benefits and productivity gains are realized in the early to mid diffusion phases, while later phases are facing diminishing returns.
 Containerization is a relevant example of such a diffusion behavior as its productivity benefits were mostly derived in the 1990s and 2000s when economic globalization was accelerating.

 5. Transportation as an Economic Factor